jopo86/main/mc/README.md

 # Versions/Updates
 v0.1.0 (9/8/22)
 - Fully textured blocks of many types.
-I won't list them all, but they can be found easily in the `BlockTypes.hpp` file.
+I won't list them all, but they can be found easily in the `BlockTypes.hpp` file (in `src/`).
 - When program is ran, there will be a demo of several block types rotating on the screen.

 v0.0.2 (9/7/22)